cloudify-cosmo/hubot-flowdock-irc-relay/README.md

 The following environment varaibles must be set:

-    HUBOT_FLOWDOCK_IRC_API_TOEKN - The Flowdock API token you want to use.
+    HUBOT_FLOWDOCK_IRC_API_TOKEN - The Flowdock API token you want to use.
 This will be the user that relays all messages from the IRC channel and that is used to authenticate vs. Flowdock.
     HUBOT_FLOWDOCK_IRC_FLOWID - The flowid of the flow to relay (e.g. 080cded7-aeea-446f-a1bb-5f5e09e66f54)
     HUBOT_FLOWDOCK_IRC_CHANNEL - The IRC channel's name to relay (e.g. #test_irc_channel)
     HUBOT_FLOWDOCK_IRC_SERVER - The IRC server to use (e.g. irc.freenode.com)